ZakariyeNor/Game-Center/README.md

 ### User Goals

-- As a user I want to start the quiz quickly by clicking a button.
+- I want to start the quiz quickly by clicking a button.
-- As a user I want to select my answers easily and see immediately if they are correct or incorrect.
+- User should select one of the answers easily and see immediately if it is correct or incorrect.
-- As a user I want to move through the quiz one question at a time using a "next" button, and I want to know when I've reached the last question.
+- User should move through the quiz one question at a time using a "next" button, and they want to know when they reach the last question.
 - I want the option to restart the quiz and try again if I want to improve my score.

 ### Site Owner Goals